robinostlund/docker-openvpn-client-haproxy/README.md

 OpenVPN client container also has a built in ping monitor, so if the openvpn interface is up and ping is not possible it will restart the connection.

+HAProxy is listening on port 80 by default, haproxy configuration file can be found here: /data/openvpn-client-haproxy/haproxy/haproxy.cfg

 ----------
 # Environment Variables
 | Variable | Description | Example |